Margarethe-S/llm-response-timer-action/README.md

 This GitHub Action tests a locally running Language Model via LM Studio by sending a prompt-based request, measuring the response time, and playing acoustic feedback upon completion.

+## 🔗 Used in: Dr. Nature

+This GitHub Action was originally developed as part of the [Dr. Nature](https://github.com/Margarethe-Techstarter/dr-nature) project – a local AI assistant for natural health questions.

+➡️ View the main project: **[Dr. Nature – A holistic AI-powered health assistant](https://github.com/Margarethe-Techstarter/dr-nature)**

 ## ✅ Features